Gonars concentration camp

-The first transport of 5,343 internees (1,643 of whom were children) arrived two days after its establishment, on February 23, 1942, from the Province of Ljubljana and from the other two Italian concentration camps, the Rab camp and the camp in Monigo (near Treviso).
+The first transport of 5,343 prisoners (1,643 of whom were children) arrived two days after its establishment, on February 23, 1942, from the Province of Ljubljana and from two other Italian concentration camps, the Rab camp and the camp at Monigo (near Treviso).

 The camp was disbanded on September 8, 1943, immediately after the Italian armistice.

-Only in 1973 a sacrarium was created by sculptor Miodrag Živković at the town's cemetery.
-Remains of 453 Slovenian and Croatian victims were transferred into its two underground crypts.
+Only in 1973 was a memorial created by the sculptor Miodrag Živković at the town's cemetery.
+The remains of 453 Slovenian and Croatian victims were transferred into its two underground crypts.
 It is believed that at least 50 additional persons died in the camp due to starvation and torture.
+At least 93 children were killed at the camp, including those that had been transferred from the Rab concentration camp to Gonars.